 The purpose of the INNOVATE Awards is to inspire faculty research, entrepreneurship and creative activity that will lead to publication in a peer review journal or a creative event, external research funding or Intellectual Property.
 The INNOVATE Awards were created in 2011 by Dr. Helena Wisniewski, Vice Provost for Research and Graduate Studies, to stimulate new research and IP.
 For a list of current and previous award winners, click here.

-Chancellor Tom Case, Provost Bear Baker and Vice Provost for Research and Graduate Studies Dr. Helena Wisniewski
+Chancellor Tom Case, Provost Bear Baker and Vice Provost for Research Dr. Helena Wisniewski

 with the 2013 INNOVATE Award winners.

 - Established by the Vice Provost for Research in December 2011 and she acquired $200,000 in internal funding.

 - Funded 13 proposals in areas including engineering, sciences and arts/humanities.